Shadow of the Colossus: Characters

 Speaking with two voices at once (one male and one female), Dormin is a mysterious, disembodied entity.
 According to legends of the game's world, Dormin has the power to revive the dead; this premise serves as the driving cause for Wander's entrance upon the forbidden land, as he seeks the being's assistance in reviving Mono.
 Dormin offers to revive her in exchange for Wander destroying the sixteen colossi.
 One of the commentators of the game's plot speculated that the name "Dormin", which spells "Nimrod" backwards, serves as a reference to the body of the biblical King Nimrod which was cut up and scattered.

 Lord Emon is a shaman who narrates a vision in the game's introduction that vaguely explains the origin of the land to which Wander has come and establishes that entry to this place is forbidden.
 As portrayed by the game, he possesses vast knowledge about the nature and containment of Dormin, and wields the ability to use powerful magic.
 He has a small group of warriors at his command, and is pursuing Wander to prevent the use of "the forbidden spell", the rite that involves the destruction of the sixteen colossi and the restoration of Dormin's power.

 The colossi are armored, most often enormous creatures with forms ranging from various humanoids to predatory animals, and live in all manner of surroundings and environments, including underwater and flying through the air.
 Their bodies are a fusion of organic and inorganic parts such as rock, earth, and architectural elements, some of which are weathered or fractured.
 Some colossi are peaceful and will only attack when provoked, whereas others are aggressive and will attack on sight.
 Inhabiting specific locations in the forbidden land, they do not venture outside their own territory.
 Once slain they will remain where fallen, as a mound of earth and rock vaguely resembling the original colossus.
 A pillar of light marks the location of each colossus after they are defeated.
 The Latin names of the colossi, though spread throughout fan related media, are not official and are never referred to within the game.

 Plot

-As the game begins, Wander enters the forbidden land and travels across a long bridge on his horse, Agro.
+As the game begins, Wander enters the Forbidden Lands and travels across a long bridge on his horse, Agro.
 After they reach the entrance to the Shrine of Worship, Wander, who has carried with him the body of Mono, brings her to an altar in the temple.
-A moment later, several humanoid shadow creatures appear and approach Wander before he easily dismisses them with a wave of the ancient sword in his possession.
+A moment later, several humanoid shadow creatures appear and approach Wander before he easily dismisses them with a wave of the Ancient Sword in his possession.